Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/course_work/jli/cof/step3_tddft/README.md

 1. an input file used for the calculation
 2. a basis set and potential file used for the calculation
 3. a shell script for slurm job submission
+4. COF-MOS-1_0.molden, molecular orbital file

+Note the DFT calculation is done but the TD-DFT calculation is terminated due to out-of-memory.
+But this is a good exercise to run the TD-DFT calculation.